robertcedwards/juice-docs/docs/dev/api/v3/contracts/or-payment-terminals/or-abstract/jbpayoutredemptionpaymentterminal/write/-_redeemtokensof.md

 3. The following scoped block is a bit of a hack to prevent a "Stack too deep" error.

     ```
-    // Scoped section prevents stack too deep. `_delegate` only used within scope.
+    // Scoped section prevents stack too deep. `_delegateAllocations` only used within scope.
     { ... }
     ```

     1. Get a reference to the redemption delegate that.

         ```
-        IJBRedemptionDelegate _delegate;
+        JBRedemptionDelegateAllocation[] memory _delegateAllocations;
         ```

-    2. Record the redemption and get a reference to the funding cycle during which the redemption was made, the terminal token amount that should be reclaimed, a delegate to callback to, and an updated memo.
+    2. Record the redemption and get a reference to the funding cycle during which the redemption was made, the terminal token amount that should be reclaimed, the delegate allocations to fulfill, and an updated memo.

         ```
         // Record the redemption.
-        (_fundingCycle, reclaimAmount, _delegate, _memo) = store.recordRedemptionFor(
+        (_fundingCycle, reclaimAmount, _delegateAllocations, _memo) = store.recordRedemptionFor(
           _holder,
           _projectId,
           _tokenCount,